stroke-predictors/germain-capstone-stoke-prediction/README.md

 ### VII.
 Project Reproduction
 ---

-To recreate and reproduce results of this project, you will need to download the data set from
+To recreate and reproduce results of this project, you will need to:

+- Read this README.md
+- Download these files from the repository - healthcare-dataset-stroke-data.csv, prepare.py, model.py and xxxxx.ipynb files into your working directory.
+- Run the xxxx.ipynb notebook

+** The dataset was downloaded from the website https://www.kaggle.com/fedesoriano/stroke-prediction-dataset on 11/15/2021.
+The orginial data set may have changed since we completed the project.**

 [[Return to Top]](#stroke-prediction)